 Healthy immune systems block harmful bacteria and prevent dangerous infections.
 They ward off these intruders to keep us from getting sick.
 From the common cold to cancer, we need our immune systems to stay healthy.

 Problems in the immune system can cause it to start attacking our bodies.
-Doctors call this autoimmunity, when the immune system attacks the host’s body.
+When the immune system attacks the host’s body, doctors call it autoimmunity.
 In this case, the immune system will produce antibodies that bind to and destroy body tissue.

 Autoimmune Disease Skin Symptoms